WordPress Hosting & WordPress Setup Guide

 Browser-based: Browser caching is the process by which certain site files are stored within a visitor’s browser for future use.
 That way, their browser doesn’t have to re-download the files from scratch every time they visit.

 Minification is important because it helps to reduce the initial size of your site’s essential static assets, thus helping your site render and load faster.
 It’s also a critical factor considered by Google’s Page Speed score algorithm, which gives websites a score out of a hundred based on their performance and implemented optimizations.

-To create a cache and to minify your static assets, you can install a plugin like W3 total cache or WP rocket.
-Both of these plug-ins are used by thousands if not millions of websites all around the world and are known for their powerful cache mechanism and speed optimization features.
+To create a cache and minify your static assets, you can install a plugin like W3 total cache or WP rocket.
+Both of these plug-ins are used by thousands if not millions of websites worldwide and are known for their powerful cache mechanism and speed optimization features.

 Remember, you don’t need to install both of the plug-ins.
 You need one that fits your needs.
-If you have a technical background and want to have access to all sorts of customizable features, then you must install the W3 total cache.
-If you want powerful functionality but easy to use interface, then WP rocket is a perfect choice for you.
+If you have a technical background and want access to all sorts of customizable features, you must install the W3 total cache.
+If you want powerful functionality but an easy-to-use interface, then WP rocket is a perfect choice.

 The right plugin will clearly define what file should and should not be cached, thus delivering your content faster to returning visitors.

 Most web servers aren’t designed to store and deliver media (especially videos and audio) to visitors.
 Doing so slows your site down and leaves users frustrated.
 So instead, upload the video, music, or podcasts you want to embed in your blog posts to services designed for that purpose.

 For example, upload videos to YouTube and then use the oEmbed or Iframe tags to embed them within your page.
 It looks just as if you uploaded the video right to your site, except it loads a lot faster and is optimized for playback too.